lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-I look at literatture as something that is always ephemeral and timely, always in a moment that has the power to be momentous — a play and a song and a novel all have their own ways of occupying the lives of their audiences
+I look at literature as something that is always ephemeral and timely, always in a moment that has the potential to be momentous — a play and a song and a novel all have their own ways of occupying the lives of their audiences.